 Sometimes, people just want to be told what to do!
 One HR professional cannot be tasked with individually informing every employee on how to submit PTO, what to include in the self-reflection on their performance review, and all the other processes an employee will be expected to partake in while they work at your company.

 Taking advantage of Knowledge Management or free Intranet tools can allow for user-friendly employee self-service solutions to get answers to their questions without individual supervision.
 This documentation enables HR teams to clearly define their processes, allowing employees to follow along with little guidance.
-Other systems like performance management or an applicant tracking system notify employees of their responsibilities at every step of the process, clearing up confusion on who needs to submit what.
+Other systems like performance management or ATS software notify employees of their responsibilities at every step of the process, clearing up confusion on who needs to submit what.

 9. Greater Transparency